-While that’s telling of their distinctions in physical composition, the depth of their differences boils down to language and the underlying meanings implied to the words we use.
+While that’s telling of their distinctions in physical composition, the depth of their differences boils down to language and the underlying meanings implied to the words I use.

 Though they may seem similar, the bra is considered underwear while the bralette (also referred to as “bralet” in the French culture) can be more associated as lingerie.

 As a pre-teen, it’s almost like a rite of passage when you start wearing training bras.
-You may have begged your mom to have her buy you one as every girl in your school started wearing those lightweight bralettes for support.
-This is the usual introduction to bras for most American girls.
-And after that, you switch to the real thing.
+You may have begged your mom to have her buy you one as every girl in your school started to wear a bralette for support.

 It’s considered sexual when bra straps are exposed on your shoulders or the band can be seen at the side.
 Size is a big deal and its enhancing ability for your clothes is a defining factor if it’s suitable or not.

 In this way bras have been associated as a sexual piece of garment that, when displayed, can be used as a symbol of women’s sexuality, which isn’t always seen in a positive light.

 In France, little girls are intentionally brought by their own mothers to lingerie shops for a personal fitting.
 They’re taught that a bra isn’t just underwear, but a huge part of an outfit.

 Bralettes, most especially the longline ones can be substitutes for bras and sometimes actual tops themselves.
 It opens women’s perspectives on the bra.

-It’s a highly technical garment, made of lots of tiny pieces of fabric, with so many sizes to consider for the different cups, etc. It’s a garment you wash every day, so the seams and structure need to be extremely robust … it needs to be super solid.”
+”It’s a highly technical garment, made of lots of tiny pieces of fabric, with so many sizes to consider for the different cups, etc. It’s a garment you wash every day, so the seams and structure need to be extremely robust … it needs to be super solid.”